Babajide-olawoye/graph-theory-project-1/README.md

 ### What to do

 In this project you must write a program in the Python programming language to search a text file using a regular expression.
-Your program must take the name or path of the file as a command line argument and output the lines matching the regular expression.
+Your program must take a regular expression and the name or path of the file as a command line argument and output the lines matching the regular expression.
 The program must be coded from scratch.
 You cannot use any external libraries other than what is included in Python, and you cannot use the `re` package included there.
 Your program must run using Python 3.